i-like-robots/groundwork/README.md

     });
     ```

-1. Manually defining views and dependencies
+1. No need to manually define views and dependencies:

     ```javascript
     // js/modules/BlogModule.js